christianuhlcc/blog/content/en/posts/gratitude.md

 ### 1 The competitive salaries of the tech sector

 If you look at some (biased) surveys like [levels.fyi](https://www.levels.fyi/t/software-engineer/locations/germany) you see that 2022 Salaries mention a median of 83.385€ and a 75th percentile of 103.000€.
 That might be biased a little as levels.fyi is more frequented by big-tech employees, not people working in software for non-software organizations.
 [Statista](https://de.statista.com/statistik/daten/studie/204507/umfrage/brutto-jahresverdienst-von-softwareentwicklern-in-deutschland/
 ) thinks different, and I think this difference can be well explained by [this post](https://blog.pragmaticengineer.com/software-engineering-salaries-in-the-netherlands-and-europe/) about the trimodal nature of tech salaries.
 But still, In summary, I think working in tech pays everyone involved quite well.
+At least for white males like me.

 I am doing personally very well after a good decade in tech - a Senior Engineering Manager Salary is a bit better than a median Senior Engineering Salary, but even before the last 2 or 3 promotions, I could already live differently from how my parents lived: I always have enough fuck-you-money to feel completely free.
 If my job annoys me, I can walk out on the spot because I have enough savings to keep everything running for a year+.
+I didn't know about the concept of "fuck you!
+Money" before going into tech, but I do find it very powerful.
 This also enabled me to -just now- take 7 months of parental leave for my child without getting the family into any trouble.
 This feeling of financial freedom is unparalleled, as I remember my parents worrying and arguing about money a lot.
-And even more, I can live in a house - something I never thought was possible in the economic realities of Germany in the 2020s.
+And even more, I can live in a house - something I never thought was possible in the economic realities of Germany in the 2020s in a major city.

 Seems to me that money doesn't buy happiness, but it makes most reasons for unhappiness disappear.
 To be happy is a lot easier when you don't have to worry about your washing machine breaking.